mybeliefs/mybeliefs.github.io/docs/New Testament/overview.md

 - `Romans 3:22-24` This righteousness is given through faith in Jesus Christ to all who believe.
 There is no difference between Jew and Gentile, 23 for all have sinned and fall short of the glory of God, 24 and all are justified freely by his grace through the redemption that came by Christ Jesus.
 (NIV)
 - `Romans 4:5` However, to the man who does not work but trusts God who justifies the wicked, his faith is credited as righteousness.
 (NIV)
 - `Romans 6:23` For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.
 (NIV)
-- `Romans 8:28`  And we know that for those who love God all things work together for good, for those who are called according to his purpose.
+- `Romans 8:28-29`  And we know that for those who love God all things work together for good, for those who are called according to his purpose.
+29 For those whom he foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.
 (ESV)

 ### 1 Corinthians (16)
 - Without the Holy Spirit, these truths are viewed as foolishness (ch.
 1)